 In hundreds of projects each year, we make invisible physical phenomena visible, help to better understand and optimize structures and products.
 And deliver meaningful approaches to solutions.
 With added value.

-Merkle & Partner not only has a lot of experience.
+Merkle CAE Solutions GmbH not only has a lot of experience.
 We work on the basis of the latest technologies, are involved in research projects and maintain close relationships with universities but also strategic partners from the industry.
 Take advantage of highly qualified know-how to advance your products and your company.